JohnnyHall/johnnyhall/README.md

 - 🤖 I’m currently learning Python and JavaScript.

-- ✂️ Fun fact i like to swim, watch anime and play video games.
+- ✂️ I like to swim, watch anime and play video games.

 ## 📊 My Stats